forrestLyman/forrestLyman.github.io/README.md

 License
 ----------

-The work is licensed under [Creative Commons Attribution 4.0.](Creative Commons Attribution 4.0).
+The work is licensed under [Creative Commons Attribution 4.0](https://creativecommons.org/licenses/by/4.0/).
 Feel free to use it as a template for your next awesome project, just please give attribution.